-As it turns out, Rogers’ principal tie to the Presbyterian Church is his unusual ordination to the ministry.
 In 1962 Pittsburgh Presbytery ordained him with a charge to continue his work with children and families through the media.
 He has never served in the traditional role of pastor, but through television he brings his simple message of affirmation and acceptance to a “congregation” of millions.

 On TV and in person Rogers comes across as refreshingly genuine.
 His gracious “Mister Rogers” persona is not an act, says Hartung.
 “It’s really, truly Fred.”
 His affirmation of the goodness in people elicits powerful responses from adults as well as children.

 Being a good listener is a vital part of ministry, especially ministry with children, Rogers believes.
 He cultivates his own listening skills by integrating silence into his life as a daily spiritual discipline.
 He says he has been profoundly influenced by the devotional writings of the late Roman Catholic priest Henri Nouwen, who was also a personal friend.
-“Silence is becoming more and more of a luxury,” he remarks.
+“Silence is becoming more and more of a luxury,” he remarked.
 “I’d encourage everyone to have more quiet time.”

 Rogers bases his work with children on the maxim, “Attitudes are caught, not taught.”
 The best way to cultivate faith in children, he says, is to “share our own enthusiasm about what we believe.”